‘LVR’ meaning - What is ‘LVR’?

 For example, if you’re buying an apartment costing $600,000, and you have a deposit of $120,000, you will need a loan for $480,000.

-- The bigger your deposit, the lower the loan to value ratio
+The good rule of thumb is that the bigger your deposit, the lower the loan to value ratio will be.

-- Having a high loan to value ratio means you’re borrowing a lot more – and that can leave you vulnerable to rising interest rates
+Having a high loan to value ratio means you’re borrowing a lot more of your home’s value.
+That can leave you vulnerable to rising interest rates.

 A valuer will take into account:

-- The size of your home as well as the size of the land the property stands on
+- The size of your home as well as the size of the block of land